-7.28 As well as assessing the capacity of the defined villages, the Authority has considered the potential of other settlements to accommodate development and two further housing allocations within the National Park are proposed in the Fawley / Calshot area.
+7.28 As well as assessing the capacity of the defined villages, the Authority has considered the potential of other settlements to accommodate development. and two further housing allocations within the National Park are proposed in the Fawley / Calshot area.
 In terms of the rest of the National Park, significant parts of the New Forest are affected by flooding and over two thirds of the National Park lies within or adjacent to internationally protected habitats.
 These factors, allied to the landscape protection afforded to the whole of the New Forest through primary legislation, significantly restrict the potential for further housing allocations.
-Consequently, outside the two further land use allocations proposed at Fawley and Calshot, the housing needs arising within the rest of the National Park will predominantly be met through appropriate rural exceptions schemes in or adjacent to settlements with basic local services.
+Consequently, outside the two further land use allocations proposed adjacent to the former at Fawley Power Station and Calshot, the housing needs arising within the rest of the National Park will predominantly be met through appropriate rural exceptions schemes in or adjacent to settlements with basic local services.